BLOG

 Setting Up Camp

 Camps go in, and out of the field with the hunters.
 Weight limits for Camp Rental hunters is 60 pounds of gear per person.
-This includes all of your personal gear, weapon, 0 degree rated sleeping system, backpack, field dressing equipment and game bags.
-Weight limits for Transport Only hunters is 120 pounds of gear […]
+This includes all of your personal gear, weapon, 0 degree rated sleeping system, food, backpack, field dressing equipment and game bags.
+Weight limits for Transport Only hunters is 120 pounds of […]

 Flying into the field.

-Flying Out of Kotzebue Into the Field
+Flying Into the Field

-Prior to your departure into the field, either the night before your fly out day or in the morning at our airport lot, our hunt manager will go over all transport and field processes with you.
+Prior to your departure into the field, either the night before your fly out day or in the morning at our airport lot, our field manager will go over all transport and field processes with you.
 During the pre-hunt discussion you will need to give us your Inreach or other communication numbers and you will […]

 DIY hunter admiring his caribou.